Skip to main content

 Greetings everyone!

-Please make sure that you register for the field tripat cablemuseum.org/events or call 715-798-3890.
+Please make sure that you register for one or both of the field tripsat cablemuseum.org/events or call 715-798-3890.
 Space is limited, so register early.

 Für unsere Exkursionen sind Deutsch sprechende Teilnehmer herzlich eingeladen.
 Erläuterungen in Deutsch stellen kein Problem dar.